New non-dom rules in the UK make Monaco attractive again

 Ever a popular destination for the world’s ultra-high net worth individuals, Monaco’s government continues to make efforts to attract the global super-rich to its shores, and they continue to flock in.
 Thanks to regulatory changes aimed at drawing in more residents, advisers based in the principality say workloads are hitting new highs.

 As well as an influx of new arrivals, there is also more private banking work for those already there, he says: “More and more, the families in Monaco are consolidating their assets into Monaco, instead of holding them all over the world.
-Monaco is a very stable financial centre that is very well regulated, and that gives it a certain credibility that means people who are living there are…To read the full article, please subscribe to our e-magazine.
+Monaco is a very stable financial centre that is very well regulated, and that gives it a certain credibility.